philthinker/ICEWINE/HiddenMarkovModel/README.md

 - HMMZero: Zero version of typical hidden markov model.
 - HSMMZero: Zero version of typical hidden semi-markov model.
 - TrajHSMMZero < HSMMZero: Zero version of traj-HSMM.
-- LfDHSMMZero < HSMMZero: Zero version of HSMM used for LfD.
-It shares the same demo with HSMMZero.
+- LfDHSMMZero < TrajHSMMZero: Zero version of HSMM used for LfD.
+It shares the same demo with @TrajHSMMZero.

 ## Demos